-I am a Ph.D. student in Computer Science at the Laboratoire d’Informatique de Paris 6 (LIP6), University of Pierre and Marie Curie, France.
+I did my PhD in Computer Science at the Laboratoire d’Informatique de Paris 6 (LIP6), University of Pierre and Marie Curie, France.

-I am doing research in the Performance and Quality of Numerical Algorithms team (PEQUAN) in the department of Scientific Computations in LIP6 and take part in the ANR project “Metalibm“.
+I did my research in the Performance and Quality of Numerical Algorithms team (PEQUAN) and took part in the ANR project “Metalibm“.

-The topic my thesis is “Towards reliable implementation of digital filters“, which I do under the direction of Prof. Jean-Claude Bajard.
-My direct co-supervisors are Assoc.
-Prof. Thibault Hilaire and Assoc.
-Prof. Christoph Lauter.
+In September 2017 I defended my thesis entitled “Towards reliable implementation of digital filters” (slides and manuscript), which I did under the direction of Jean-Claude Bajard.
+My direct co-supervisors were Thibault Hilaire and Christoph Lauter.

 Towards reliable implementation of digital filters.